 Lilly was right, his client went to the indicated place and was told that his brother was alive and well.
-So, where was he?
+So, where had he been?

-So, if we know that Lilly’s client went “in the West” (for example, Wales) we can say, that he is in the Southeastern part of that region (for example, Southeast Wales).
+Lilly knew from his client that his brother’s “journey was into the West” (without further specification).
+So, if we know that the client’s brother had gone westward (for example, Wales) we can say that he was in the Southeastern part of that region (for example, Southeast Wales).

 Unfortunately, Lilly does not give us more details about the place, where he believed his client’s brother to be.

 Now things are getting a little bit more complicated.
 When will he come back?

 - Venus is not far from the AC (angles symbolize “known places “and the AC especially “home”)

 - Venus is oriental.
 An oriental Venus is considered to be more free spirited and used to decide on her proper terms.

 - Venus is leaving her current sign of Sagittarius and will now enter Capricorn, where she is dignified by term and has triplicity rulership.
 So the brother leaves the place he has no relationship with or where he is a stranger (Venus in Sagittarius) and enters a place which is familiar to him (Capricorn).

 We can also see, that Venus is in the 12th house.
 Since the planets move counterclockwise, she is symbolically moving toward the AC (home).